NCEAS/vegbank2/README.md

 To add a dependency to this project, you will need to update `pyproject.toml` with the library that you are trying to add, as well as the minimum version required.

-There are two sections: `poetry.dependencies` and `poetry.group.dev.dependencies`.
-If the library you want to add is a runtime dependency and not just for development, add the dependency to `poetry.dependencies`
+- If the library is required at runtime, add it under `tool.poetry.dependencies`
+- If the library is used only for development or testing, add it under `tool.poetry.group.dev.dependencies`

 ```py
 # pyproject.toml